Carbon Neutral since 2011.

 - Continually review our policy to ensure it is still relevant, up to date and correct.
 Learning and information changes understanding (think Dieselgate) and we must adapt quickly and decisively.

 - We shall not bow down to the gods of growth: Aggressively growing a business is wasteful, so we commit to grow our business organically, sustainably and be here for the long game.

-- We commit to increasing our contribution to the planet over the next years and by 2030 we plan to sequester double the carbon we consume and recycle/upcycle 100% of what we consume – that’s zero landfill waste.
+- We commit to increasing our contribution to the planet over the next years and by 2030 we plan to have sequestered approx 3,000 tonnes of CO2 – about double the carbon we consumed, and recycle/upcycle 100% of what we consume – that’s zero landfill waste.

-- Finally, we are committed to remove our entire carbon footprint going back to 1996.
-This is planned to completed by 2025, thereby eradicating any CO2 trace we might have left.
+- Finally, inspired by Microsoft, we are committed to remove our entire carbon footprint going back to 1996.
+This is on target to completed by 2025, thereby eradicating any CO2 trace we might have left.

 There are always ways we can reduce CO2 output further and we actively look to the longer term when making choices that affect carbon emissions.

 For example, company vehicles now cover only 5,000 business miles each year – at an average of just 85g/km.
 By 2025 the business mileage is targeted to be 20% lower and average emissions under 50g/km.